bykof/bykof.github.com/docs/lectures/browser-api/element.md

 ## Creation

 Surely there is the possibility to **create** a HTMLElement.
-Creating an element always means to "access" the `document` and create an element first:
+Creating an element means to create it in the `document` first and then append it to an element you like.

 ```javascript
 const divElement = document.createElement("div");